Book a Weekend Tour →

 Bundaberg & Southern Great Barrier Reef

-Three hours north, Bundaberg is the launch pad for Lady Elliot Island β€” the Great Barrier Reef's southernmost coral cay, reachable by small plane from Bundaberg airport.
+Three hours north, Bundaberg is the launch pad for Lady Elliot Island — the Great Barrier Reef's southernmost coral cay, reachable by small plane from Bundaberg airport.
 Loggerhead turtle nesting (November–March) or spectacular manta ray encounters year-round.
-The island eco-resort is the best budget option for the reef from Brisbane.
+The island eco-resort is the best budget option for the Barrier Reef from Brisbane — typically $400–600pp all-inclusive for an overnight stay.
+This is genuinely one of the best underwater experiences accessible on a Brisbane weekend.

 Rainbow Beach & Great Sandy